OpenIPC/improver-legacy/README.md

-# OpenIPC Configurator
+# OpenIPC Improver

-OpenIPC Configurator for setting up FPV and URLLC devices
+OpenIPC Improver for setting up FPV and URLLC devices

 *This is a work in progress.*